“The Slavs in their Original Homeland” by Alphonse Mucha

 This large-scale oil and tempera on canvas painting is by the Art Nouveau Czech artist, Alphonse Mucha, from 1912.
 It is titled “The Slavs in their Original Homeland”.
 This piece is the first of 20 canvases in the series Mucha called The Slav Epic.

-It is a Symbolism piece and depicts a couple in the foreground cowering in the bushes while their village is burned to the ground, as seen in the fire in the left portion of the background.
-A pagan priest is seen rising in the air on the right flanked by two youths who symbolize war and peace.
+Mucha depicts a couple in the foreground cowering in the bushes while their village is burned to the ground, seen on the left part of the canvas.
+A wild nomadic hoard is stealing their cattle and their people, visible in the mid-ground.
+This horrible event causes a priest to ask for help, seen on the right.
+He is rising in the air on the right flanked by two youths dressed in clothes to symbolize war and peace.

-Mucha considered his art to be a continuation of the Slavic folk art tradition by representing a visual history of the history of the Slavic people.
-Through this series, Mucha was trying to focus his ambition and create a masterpiece that he could dedicate to his fellow Czechs and the Czech nation itself.
+Mucha considered his art to be a continuation of the Slavic folk art tradition by representing a visual history of the Slavic people.
+Through this series, Mucha was trying to focus his ambition and create a masterpiece that he could dedicate to his fellow Czechs and to the Czech nation.
 The paintings in this series have quite a history.

-However, during WWII, the pieces were rolled up and hidden in storage rooms to be kept safe from the Gestapo.
-After WWII, the Communist Party took control and in 1950, the pieces were moved to Moravský Krumlov in the southern portion of the Czech Republic for safekeeping.
-In 1963, the pieces saw daylight again, and were put on display in a local castle.
+During World War II, the paintings were rolled up and hidden in storage rooms to prevent them from being stolen.
+After the close of the war, the Communist Party took control of the country.
+In 1950, the paintings were moved again for safekeeping, this time to Moravský Krumlov in the southern portion of the country.
+In 1963, the pieces were exhibited for the first time since the war and were put on display in a local castle.

-After the fall of the Communist Party in 1989, there was talk about bringing the paintings back to Prague, but the community from Moravský Krumlov did not agree, and they were supported by the Mucha family.
-After some legal battles, in 2010, Prague built a pavilion to house the paintings, though the people from Moravský Krumlov and Mucha’s family had not agreed to let the paintings leave.
-In 2011, five of the paintings made it to Prague and in 2012, the 15 other pieces were also moved to Prague and the whole series was reunited there were they were on display until 2016.
+In 1989, after the fall of the Communist Party, the paintings were to be brought back to Prague.
+However, the community from Moravský Krumlov, supported by the Mucha family, were opposed to it.
+In 2010, after several legal battles, Prague built a pavilion to house the entire series, as Mucha had asked.
+In 2011, five of the paintings made it to Prague.
+In 2012, the 15 remaining paintings were moved to Prague and the series was reunited.

 For more on Alphonse Mucha, please visit his short biography here.